-Mallards landing in new canal and the rustle of new park grass under a shining new pram and always something new in the pockets and in the mind and no holes in the socks and why would they be shouting and roaring over things they can't understand and why stealing rifles to hide in damp sheds and behind dark threats and isn't it good enough as it is?
+Mallards landing in new canal and the rustle of new park grass under a shining new pram and always something new in the pockets and in the mind and no holes in the new socks and why would they be shouting and roaring over old shite they can't understand and why hiding rifles in damp sheds and always cursing the world and dumb with threats and isn't it good enough as it is?

-“Now’s our only chance.
+“Now’s our chance.
 They’re just watching us get drunk.”

 “What do we do so?”

 “We can cut them off up there, or scatter them.
 We have these ties.
 We can lash them down.
 For Christ’s sake we’ve pistols.
 What do they have?
 Only old blunt tools.”

 “Shovels?
 Oars?
 Or rocks.
 Pitchforks.
 Haven’t they fists and boots?”

 “We can tie them down easy.
 Sleep out this gale, get out quick in the morning.
 It’s a short run in.”

 “Send out the townies.
 I’m sure they’re having a good laugh now round the fire.”

 Night steadily clamps down on the island.
 Constables three match each flung gale with fresh sup, squirming and cursing their discomfort and fear.

 “I’m not staying on this blasted pier all night.”